MikeyBeez/Julie-Julie/README.md

 urllib3        1.26.2
 wheel          0.35.1

-This should take care of the packagee necessary for text to speech (TTS).
+This should take care of the packages necessary for text to speech (TTS).

 Next is speech to text (STT):